EU Licensed4.8/5

 Central appetite suppression:

-Both GLP-1 and GIP receptors are expressed in the hypothalamus, the brain region that controls hunger and satiety.
+GLP-1 and GIP receptors are both found in the hypothalamus, the part of the brain that controls hunger and fullness.
+Tirzepatide switches on these receptors in the brain.

-Tirzepatide activates these receptors centrally, producing a sustained reduction in appetite and food cravings.
-Patients commonly report feeling full sooner and losing interest in high-calorie foods.
+This gives a steady drop in appetite and food cravings.
+Patients often feel full sooner and lose interest in high-calorie foods.

 Delayed gastric emptying: